 FANS is a fun race, led by volunteers, and supported by amazing participants that never fail to demonstrate exceptional perseverance.
 Whether you are running, walking, donating, volunteering, pacing, or spectating, thank you for your support!

 For 2023, we are returning to Lake Normandale Park in Bloomington, MN.
 The certified course uses park paths and is less than 2 miles per loop.
 Two aid stations are available on the course.
 Detailed course maps will be made available prior to the event.

 Run or walk around the lake as many times as you can. :)

-Mileage charts and logistics information will be provided shortly before the race as they can change from year to year.
+Mileage charts and logistics information will be provided shortly before the race as they change from year to year.

 A lot goes into participating for a 6, 12, or 24 hour event.
 FANS aims to make the race as fun and comfortable as possible while also keeping safety top of mind.

-Fort Snelling State Park is open to the public during the event.
+The Park is open to the public during the event.
 Please be mindful that the park and all trails/roads are shared with other visitors that may not know about the race.

 An area of the course will run through our tent city enabling participants to set up tents, chairs, tables, and decorations.
 This serves as a great home base for your race day.
 A special award is given for best campsite.
 A "tent for the tentless" will also be provided for those that would like to stash a smaller amount of gear.

-New for 2021, we will use chip timing by Endurance Promotions for primary timekeeping as well as a dual entry system by our outstanding race-day volunteers in the lap counting tent.
+We will use chip timing by Endurance Promotions for primary timekeeping as well as a dual entry system by our outstanding race-day volunteers in the lap counting tent.
 Stop by before the race to meet one of your lap counters!